valkey-io/valkey-doc/docs/connect/clients/java.md

 ## DNS cache and Redis

-When you connect to a Redis with a DNS endpoint, it's recommended to disable the JVM's DNS cache to load-balance requests across servers behind the endpoint.
+When you connect to Redis with a DNS endpoint, it's recommended to disable the JVM's DNS cache to load-balance requests across servers behind the endpoint.

 You can do this in your application's code with the following snippet:
 ```java